cournape/Bento/doc/source/faq.rst

 frameworks (make, waf, scons, etc...).
 A simple build system is also provided so that simple packages do not need to deal with anything besides bento.

-Toydist aims at being part of a grander vision for Scientific computing, to make something like CRAN available to python users.
+Bento aims at being part of a grander vision for Scientific computing, to make something like CRAN available to python users.
 By being simpler, more explicit, it is hoped that bento will make the development of a scientific-specific Pypi easier.